USEPA/PDW_Paper_2020/supplemental/README.md

 **Reporting Requirements**

-	"NRS 534.170 Well driller to keep log and records; contents; information to be furnished to State Engineer; report of test.
+NRS 534.170 Well driller to keep log and records; contents; information to be furnished to State Engineer; report of test.

 1. The well driller shall keep:
       (a) A log of the depth, thickness and character of the different strata penetrated and the location of water-bearing strata; and
       (b)An accurate record of the work, including:
              (1)A statement of the date of beginning work;